6 min read · Cost

 Quick Answers

-Yes — older tract stock with aged hardboard or T1-11 commonly shows substrate damage at tear-off.
+Yes — older tract stock with aged hardboard or T1-11 commonly shows dry rot and brittle sheathing at tear-off, so we itemize a realistic substrate allowance.

-Yes — much of Citrus Heights is non-HOA, which simplifies color and profile choice.
+Yes — much of the city is non-HOA, which simplifies color and profile choice and opens a wider palette.

 Sources